NhatMinh1902/Penetration-Testing/Nmap/fundamental-nmap-flags/README.md

     ```nmap -Pn 10.0.0.5 --reason```

+## Hand-on
-## Now we can start to utilize Nmap to dive into the hosts both collectively as well as individually.
+-  Now we can start to utilize Nmap to dive into the hosts both collectively as well as individually.
 The strategy tend to be used for this is to first scan the entire target list, looking for ports typically open during this type of engagement.

     ```Nmap -A -T2 --open -p 21,22,25,80,110,179,443,8080,8443 -iL targets.txt -oX results1.xml```